jannis-baum/Vivify/README.md

   evaluation fails, the title will be *custom title error* and you will see the error message on the page.
 The default title are the last two components joined with the path separator, e.g.  `you/file.txt`
+- **`"mdExtensions"`**\
+  An array of file extensions that Vivify will parse as Markdown.
+All other files will be displayed as monospaced text with code highlighting if available.
+Default Markdown extensions are `['markdown', 'md', 'mdown', 'mdwn', 'mkd', 'mkdn']`

 ## Usage